+where $\Delta u_t$ is trained from real rollouts to compensate for systematic discrepancies induced by latent contact dynamics.
+While no explicit posterior over $\eta_t$ is computed, the correction implicitly captures the conditional dependence of the optimal action on tactile--force measurements.

-\textbf{Hardware Sensing.} Each finger of the robot hand incorporates a series of resistive tactile skins that provide an array of quantized force readings $f^{\text{tact}}_t \in \mathbb{R}^{36 \times 44}$ to process the finger pads.
-These pads were found to be highly unreliable in consistent sensing, and we found that adding a foam-plate-pad layer (Fig.~\ref{fig:tactile_hardware}) that redistributes local contact loads across neighboring taxels to increase the sensitivity and repeatability of measuring contact.
-We additionally measure joint forces $\tau^{\text{motor}}_t \in \mathbb{R}^6$ from motor current sensing, where extension is governed by passive spring return and flexion by the geared actuators.
-In simulation, the oracle policy $\pi_{oracle}$ relies on raw actuator estimates $\tau^{\text{raw}}_t$, which differ from hardware signals $\tau^{\text{motor}}_t$ due to transmission effects (gear ratio, friction, backlash, compliance, and sensor gains).
-Because reproducing these dynamics would require detailed system identification and calibration, we avoid simulating $\tau^{\text{motor}}_t$ and instead incorporate the real tactile readings $f^{\text{tact}}_t$ and motor-derived forces $\tau^{\text{motor}}_t$ directly into the adaptation module (CATFA).
+\textbf{Hardware Sensing.} On the hardware side, additional tactile and motor force signals are available but are not accurately reproduced in simulation.
+Each finger is equipped with resistive tactile skins that provide quantized force readings $f^{\text{tact}}_t \in \mathbb{R}^{36 \times 44}$ over the pads.
+To improve sensitivity and repeatability under noisy sensing, we introduce a foam-plate-pad layer (Fig.~\ref{fig:tactile_hardware}) that redistributes local contact loads across neighboring taxels.
+We also measure motor torques $\tau^{\text{motor}}_t \in \mathbb{R}^{6}$ via current sensing.
+Geared actuators drive flexion, while extension relies on passive spring return.
+In simulation, the oracle policy $\pi_{\text{oracle}}$ uses actuator estimates $\tau^{\text{raw}}_t$, which differ from hardware measurements $\tau^{\text{motor}}_t$ due to transmission effects (e.g., gear ratios, friction, backlash, compliance, and sensor scaling).
+Modeling these effects would require detailed system identification; instead, we directly incorporate $f^{\text{tact}}_t$ and $\tau^{\text{motor}}_t$ into CATFA.